Pascal-Institute/provity/README.md

 Use the **Verify** tab:

+1. Upload the issuer public key (PEM) - downloaded from the Scan tab
-1. Upload the exported `attestation_*.json`
+2. Upload the exported `attestation_*.json`
-2. Upload the original file that was scanned
+3. Upload the original file that was scanned
-3. Provity verifies:
+4. Provity verifies:
-   - The signature over the attestation payload
+   - The signature over the attestation payload (using the pinned issuer public key)
    - The file SHA-256 matches the payload
+   - The RFC 3161 timestamp token (if present)

+### RFC 3161 Timestamps (optional)

+Attestations can include a **trusted timestamp** from an external Time Stamping Authority (TSA):

+- Enable via checkbox: "Request RFC 3161 timestamp (requires network)"
+- Proves **when** the scan was performed (cannot be backdated by the issuer)
+- Uses FreeTSA.org by default (override via `PROVITY_TSA_URL` environment variable)
+- Requires `openssl` command-line tool to be available on PATH

+Note: Timestamp requests require brief network access to the TSA.
+If offline or if the request fails, the attestation is still generated (without timestamp).

 ## Requirements